 I joined the church choir around 10 years old and soon became the lead soloists.
 Soon after I began singing at church, I was invited to sing for other churches in the community who had heard about me.
 I also sang in my school choirs, community choir and the prestigious Seattle Girls' Choir.
 I won numerous local and state competitions from 6th-12th grades, however moving as often as we did really made it difficult to get established.
 I pursued advanced musical studies through high school and decided I wanted to major in classical voice for college.
 I discovered that I had a huge, powerful, dramatic mezzo soprano voice perfect for opera.

 By the time I graduated high school I was offered numerous scholarships for music and academics from organizations and institutions across the country.
-I always felt like I belonged in Southern California and I really wanted to a small private college with a personalized education.
+I always felt like I belonged in Southern California and I really wanted to attend a small private college with a personalized education.
 These reasons among others are why I chose to attend Chapman University where I was offered a full scholarship.
 At Chapman I was able to tour the Western US and Italy and even sang for a private audience with Pope John Paul II in the Sistine Chapel.
 I loved my experiences at Chapman.

 When you have a gift and a passion I feel it is a tragedy when you keep it to yourself.
 For many years I suffered from insecurities derived from my childhood and bullying.
 This kept me fearful of doing what I love for fear of criticism about my appearance, but I felt a gaping void in my life.
 Although I worked various day jobs and even owned a successful corporation, my heart was always in the music.